Caitlin Halligan: Early life and education

-Legal career
+Career

 After law school, Halligan served as a law clerk, first for United States Court of Appeals for the District of Columbia Circuit Judge Patricia Wald and then for Justice Stephen Breyer of the Supreme Court of the United States.

 After her clerkships, Halligan served as an associate with Howard, Smith & Levin LLP (now merged with Covington & Burling).
 She then spent eight years with the New York Attorney General's Office.
 From 1999 to 2000, she served as the first Chief of the Office's Internet Bureau, where she developed and coordinated statewide law enforcement and policy initiatives regarding online consumer fraud, privacy, online securities trading, and other Internet-related issues.
 Halligan served as First Deputy Solicitor General in 2001, and then served as Solicitor General from 2001 until 2007.

 Halligan has served as adjunct faculty at Columbia Law School since 2005.

 After leaving the Solicitor General's office in 2007, Halligan joined the law firm Weil, Gotshal & Manges to head up its appellate practice.

 In 2009, Nina Totenberg of National Public Radio included Halligan's name on a list of possible nominees to the U.S. Supreme Court.

 In early 2010, Halligan left Weil Gotshal to join the Manhattan district attorney's office as its general counsel.

 In March 2014, Halligan joined Gibson Dunn in New York as one of the firm's Appellate & Constitutional Law Practice Group leaders.
+Halligan represented Chevron in a landmark climate case against Steven Donziger using the civil provisions of RICO law to shield corporations from having to pay environmental damages.
 In March 2019, she joined the firm Selendy & Gay.

 Halligan has argued six cases before the U.S. Supreme Court.